pharo-ai/lapack/README.md

 Currently, we only bound one routine: `dgelsd()` that:
 >computes the minimum-norm solution to a linear least squares problem for GE matrices.

-To use that method, you only need to:
+To use the method, you only need to:

 ```st
 matrixA := #( 0.12 -6.91 -3.33  3.97 -8.19